Cuesta de Silva, S/N, 35458 Santa María de Guía.

 Please check rates and details directly with the companies in question if you need more recent info.

 Cenobio de Valerón is a large basaltic arch, covering volcanic tuff.
 Into this rather soft material, the Guanche excavated about 300 small caves, cavities and cubicles.
 This place is an agadir (a collective-fortificated granary) similar to the agadirs in North Africa.
 The ancient people stored their agricultural surplus here.
-The faican, a religious, political and economic chief distributed it between the community.
+The faican, a religious, political and economic chief distributed it then between the community.
 The cavities were used as silos, closed with a wooden plank and marked with a seal called pintadera which indicated the owner.

 The name Cenobio de Valerón or Convent of Valerón is wrong.
 The traditional consideration was, that this was a monastery or a place where the harimaguadas (priestesses) were confined.
 But there is no archaeological evidence for this legend.

 The visitors reach this place in a few minutes from the well developed coastal highway.
 A small road winds along a steep valley and runs right below the cenobio.
-The small parking is only suitable for half a dozen cars, but it seems the typical Gran Canaria tourist is not interested to visit this place, and the this small parking is absolutely sufficient.
+The small parking is only suitable for half a dozen cars, but it seems the typical Gran Canaria tourist is not interested to visit this place, and the small parking is absolutely sufficient.
 From the car park the road is crossed to the fence with a sort of ticket office.
 The guard tells you something about protection of the site and helps with some archaeological background info.
 But there is no fee, and you are free to visit the whole site, as long as you stay on the paved paths.